Haml Changelog

 - Default to the

-format when running under Rails 3, since it defaults to HTML5 as well.
+:html5format when running under Rails 3, since it defaults to HTML5 as well.

 Bug Fixes